-31As seen, the number of periods in which type 1's and 2's are arrested exceeds the number of periods in which they committed a crime.
+34As seen, the number of periods in which type 1's are arrested exceeds the number of periods in which they committed a crime.
 One reason for the excess of arrests over crimes is because we treat a youth who has committed multiple crimes in a period as the same as a youth who committed only one crime.
-The former youth may be arrested in more than one future period for those multiple crimes, which will make graduation rates (by about 15 percentage points) and are incarcerated at a lower rate (by about 7 percentage points averaging over age 13 crime).
+The former youth may be arrested in more than one future period for those multiple crimes, which will make it look like the youth was arrested more times than the number of times he committed a crime.
+Another reason is that a youth may in fact be arrested for a crime that he did not commit.